Women's Royal Army Corps: List of directors WRAC

-Band of the WRAC
+The Staff Band of the WRAC

 The Staff Band of the Women's Royal Army Corps was an all female military band.
 It was formed in 1949, and was the only all-female band in the British Armed Forces by the time it was disestablished.
-The Central Band of the Women's Royal Air Force, which was one of only two all-female bands to exist, transferred some of its musicians to the Band of the WRAC after it was disbanded in 1972.
+The Central Band of the Women's Royal Air Force, which was one of only two all-female bands to exist, transferred some of its musicians to the Band of the AGC after it was disbanded in 1972.
 Since the mid-1990s, women have served in all British Army bands.
 The instruments, assets and personnel of the former WRAC Band became the new Band of the Adjutant General's Corps.

 Reunion meetings

 The WRAC organizes Reunion Meetings to promote solidarity among its former members.